Exxon Beneish M Score

 M-Score is one of many grading techniques for value stocks.
 It was developed by Professor M. Daniel Beneish of the Kelley School of Business at Indiana University and published in 1999 under the paper titled The Detection of Earnings Manipulation.
 The Beneish score is a multi-factor model that utilizes financial identifiers to compile eight variables used to classify whether a company has manipulated its reported earnings.
 The variables are built from the officially filed financial statements to create a final score call 'M Score.'
 The score helps to identify companies that are likely to manipulate their profits if they show deteriorating gross margins, operating expenses, and leverage against growing revenue.

-Exxon Operating Expenses is very stable at the moment as compared to the past year.
-Exxon reported last year Operating Expenses of 35.64 Billion
+At this time, Exxon's Other Operating Expenses is very stable compared to the past year.

 Exxon Earnings Manipulation Drivers